The main server in your Security Center system hosts the Directory role. You must install the main server first.

 - Use an existing database server

-You must use a computer name or hostname if you are configuring the Directory for load balancing.
+(local)with the computer name.
+You must use a computer name if you are configuring the Directory for load balancing.
 For more information on load balancing, see Directory failover and load balancing.

 If you are upgrading from a supported version of Security Center, the installer automatically upgrades all databases that your system requires.

 - Installs Microsoft SQL Server 2014 Express Edition on this machine.